kimdomenick/docs-as-code-samples/docs/wine-making-made-easy.md

 [Traditional grape wine recipe kits](https://www.midwestsupplies.com/collections/winexpert-wine-recipe-kits) are easy, because they come with wine-quality juice that doesn't require additional sugar.
 These kits also include wine yeast, refining agents, and instructions.
 Choose a style you like and drink on a regular basis so that the end results can be compared to a familiar style or brand.

 ### What is the hardest wine to make?
-In terms of effort, these wines require more gathering and preparation time than those make with grape juice:
+In terms of effort, floral and real fruit wines require more gathering and preparation time than those make with grape juice.
+However, dry red wines are difficult to make at home for different reasons.

 **Floral wines**

 Floral wines, like those made with Honeysuckle or Dandelion take a lot of time to gather and prepare.
 Flowers have to be picked and individually trimmed to remove everything but the petals.
-Petals are then typically used to make a "tea" which may need to steep for several days before the fermentation process can be started.
+Petals are then made into a "tea" which steeps for several days before the fermentation process is started.
 Additionally, floral ingredients do not contain enough sugar on their own to create a good wine.
-Sugar or simple syrup has to be added.
-After fermentation, the fermented tea has be strained and racked multiple times before all petals are removed.
+Sugar or simple syrup must be added.
+After fermentation, the fermented tea must be strained and racked multiple times before all petals are removed.

 **Fruit wines made with real fruit**

 Peach, pear, melon, and berry wines need prep time for washing, peeling, and chopping.
 Additionally, these types of fruit do not contain enough sugar on their own to create a good wine.
-Sugar or simple syrup has to be added.
+Sugar or simple syrup must be added.
 If wild ingredients, like wild raspberries or blackberries, are used, gathering time can be lengthy.
-It may take multiple days to gather enough wild ingredients for a single 1 gallon batch of wine.
+It can take multiple days to gather enough wild ingredients for a single 1 gallon batch of wine.

 **Dry red wines**